EliaTogni/Univault/Classes/Simulation.md

 Also, $\Phi$ is not an invertible function: therefore, in term of creating an algorithm for producing valid values for normal random variables, it is not possible to apply the Inverse Transform technique and it is necessary to use other algorithm design techniques.

 ##### Central Limit Theorem
-Let $X_1, \dots, X_n$ be a sequence of $n$ i.i.d Random Variables having finite expected value $\mu$ and variance $\sigma^2$.
+Let $X_1, \dots, X_n$ be a sequence of $n$ i.i.d random variables having finite expected value $\mu$ and variance $\sigma^2$.

 $$\lim_{n \to \infty} P\Bigg[\frac{\sum_{i = 1}^{n}X_i - n \cdot \mu}{\sqrt{n \sigma^2}} < x\Bigg] = \Phi(x)$$

-that is, the sum of a large number of independent Random Variables is a normally distributed Random Variable (indipendently on the distribution of the starting ones).
-In other terms, the probability of finding this sum to be different from $n$ times the expected value is not only decreasing (as in the law of large numbers) but the error we get has a particular distribution: it is always distributed as a normal Random Variable.
+that is, the sum of a large number of independent random variables is a normally distributed random variable (indipendently on the distribution of the starting ones).
+In other terms, the probability of finding this sum to be different from $n$ times the expected value is not only decreasing (as in the law of large numbers) but the error we get has a particular distribution: it is always distributed as a normal random variable.

 The limit of the Inverse Tranform method is the need for an invertible cumulative distribution function.
-While this condition was given in the context of Discrete Random Variables, it is not for the continuous ones.
+While this condition was given in the context of discrete random variables, it is not for the continuous ones.

 -----

 ## Composition method
-The **Composition method** can be applied if a Random Variable $X$ needs to be generated with cumulative distribution function equal to $F()$, where $F()$ can be expressed as a case function such that:
+The **Composition method** can be applied if a random variable $X$ needs to be generated with cumulative distribution function equal to $F()$, where $F()$ can be expressed as a case function such that:

 $$F(x) = \sum_{i=1}^n \alpha_i \cdot F_i(x) \space \text{ with } \space \sum_{i=1}^n \alpha_i = 1$$